I beg to move,

 A number of hon.
 Members mentioned the issue of data.
 Obviously, data can be used by energy companies to monitor consumption, but in our inquiry the Science and Technology Committee looked at the issue of who, other than the energy companies, is able to access the data.
 We asked whether, for example, somebody would be able to see that a person’s energy consumption had dropped, and therefore infer that they were not at home or on holiday.
 My hon.
 Friend the Member for North Ayrshire and Arran (Patricia Gibson) raised the issue of GCHQ’s intervention in smart meter technology.

 We know that certain demographics are more reluctant to engage with technology—I am thinking of elderly people in particular.
 Some of these meters are extremely user-friendly, but that is not always the case.
 The hon.
 Member for South Basildon and East Thurrock talked in great detail about the difficulties with SMETS 1 meters—first-generation meters.
 The problem is not just the incompatibility of those meters.
 There is also the issue that some of the new meters being installed are of a far lower standard than others.
 There is great variety in the meters that are being installed.
 The ones that I saw at Scottish Gas were all-singing, all-dancing, and could probably make a cup of tea as well, but the meter I have got is far less interactive.
-There is a real danger—we have seen this happen—that after a short time people toss the meter, or at least the display unit, in a draw or a cupboard somewhere.
+There is a real danger—we have seen this happen—that after a short time people toss the meter, or at least the display unit, in a drawer or a cupboard somewhere.

 I agree with all the hon.
 Lady’s points.
 I do not think this issue was covered in our Committee’s report, but is she concerned that the cost of a second meter falls on the customer?
 The report shows that there is not enough advantage for the customer, compared with the energy companies.